Efficient Error Prediction for Differentially Private Algorithms: Results

 \subsection{Experiments}

 We run a factor experiment with $k=6$, and calculate the error as MAPE.
 We run each experiment $n=30$ times.

-Using the actual values in \Cref{tab:factors-values} we produce the measurements in \Cref{tab:result-experiment1} (in Appendix due to length).
+Using the actual values in \Cref{paperE:tab:factors-values} we produce the measurements in \Cref{paperE:tab:result-experiment1} (in Appendix due to length).

 We enter our data in R and create a prediction model using the \texttt{lm} function.
 Calculating the residual for the baseline, we get a significant error of 384.6646.
-We pick two additional points and sample them, \Cref{tab:residuals-exp1}, to convince ourselves that the model is indeed a bad fit.
+We pick two additional settings and measure them (\Cref{paperE:tab:residuals-exp1}) to convince ourselves that the model is indeed a bad fit.

-As a result, we move on to sample the $2^6$ points that covers half the previous space i.e using the settings from \Cref{tab:factors-residual}.
-The measured MAPE is in \Cref{tab:result-experiment2} (in Appendix due to length).
+As a result, we move on to sample the $2^6$ points that covers half the previous space i.e using the settings from \Cref{paperE:tab:factors-residual}.
+The measured MAPE is in \Cref{paperE:tab:result-experiment2} (in Appendix due to length).
 We then use these measurements to construct a new prediction model over the smaller space.

 From entering our measured values into R's \texttt{lm} function, we get a model with 64 coefficients.
 Using the model, we notice that the prediction for the baseline has improved significantly.
 The updated prediction is $32.89371$, which gives us a residual of $34.04411-32.89371=1.1504$.
 Hence, we move on to validate our model.